 - The ability of the party who receives support to find employment without interfering with the interests and well-being of children

 - Supported spouse’s marketable skills and job market

 - Respective levels of education

 However, it is unusual for any judge to order genuinely permanent support unless the supported spouse has a physical or mental disability, or is too old to seek employment.
 Instead, the spouse seeking support must attempt to become self-supporting as the amount of support is gradually reduced over time.

 Bear in mind that if the courts become involved, there is a significant amount of judicial leeway to make decisions about spousal support.
 In such cases, we will present your case in the best possible light – protecting your rights whether you are seeking alimony or being asked to pay spousal support.

-Contact a knowledgeable California spousal support attorney
+Contact our knowledgeable spousal support attorney in Monterey and Hollister